The PC-1600v is a software

 What's new about this version?

--Universal Binary.
-The app is now compatible with Intel-based Mac systems including Mac OS X 10.7 --OS X 10.10 NOT SUPPORTED--
+-The app is now compatible with Intel-based Mac systems Mac OS X 10.12 or lower.

 -Completely new MIDI engine allowing improved compatibility with MIDI interfaces and faster transmit and receive rates